jvcleave/ofxImGui/Developpers.md

 ## Updating ImGui
 DearImGui has a fast update scheme and changes frequently. ofxImGui rather tries to follow the slower openFrameworks update scheme.
 Here are some instructions for updating DearImGui within ofxImGui:
 - Go to the [official ImGui](https://github.com/ocornut/imgui/tree/docking/) repo and get the `glfw` and `opengl 2+3` header and source files from and into the `backends` folders.
-Beware that we're using the `docking` branch of imgui, until it gets merges in the master.
+Beware that we're using the `docking` branch of imgui, until it gets merged in the master.
 - Similarly, put the `*.h` and `*.cpp` files from the `imgui root` go into `ofxImGui/libs/imgui/src`.
 - Manually compare `ofxImGui/src/imconfig.h` with the new `ofxImGui/libs/imgui/src/imconfig.h`, merge new changes if needed, then delete `ofxImGui/libs/imgui/src/imconfig.h`.
 - Apply hacks listed below.